mauriciopoppe/blog/site/content/notes/misc/productivity-skills.md

 With the concepts learned above it comes time to talk about my workflow:

-- Log into my computer, start the tmux server, I'll usually see the session 0.
+- Log into my workstation, start the tmux server (or attach to one already running), I'll usually see the session 0.
 - Think to the project that I want to work on first e.g. the kubernetes/kubernetes repo, I only need to remember kubernetes.
-- Type `<ctrl+space><ctrl+j>`, that'll open fzf with my bookmarks.
+- Type `<ctrl+space><ctrl+j>`, that'll trigger the `tmux-switch-client` script and run fzf with my bookmarks and the tmux sessions that are running currently.
+- I type `kubernetes` and see the repos related with kubernetes, I move over the list and select the one that I want.
-- I filter the kubernetes repo by typing `kubernetes` and select it in the list.
-That will create a new tmux session in the kubernetes codebase with the tmux layout that I have.
+  Once selected it will create a new tmux session in the kubernetes codebase with a predefined tmux layout.
 - I may run a long running command like building kubernetes or creating a dev cluster.
-In the meantime I can work on a different project, I switch to it with the same keymap used before `<ctrl+space><ctrl+j>`.
+In the meantime I can work on a different project, I switch to it with `<ctrl+space><ctrl+j>`.
-- After working on the other codebase remember that I created a kubernetes dev cluster!
-I might run another long running command before jumping to a different codebase.
+- After working for some time in the other codebase I remember that I created a kubernetes dev cluster!
+  I can switch to the kubernetes codebase to see the status of the build.
 - Rinse and repeat

 Things that I've tried in the past: